-During labour, if things are not progressing normally and complications have occurred, your doctor may decide to perform an unscheduled Caesarean section to reduce the risk to the mother or baby.
+If labour is not progressing normally and complications have occurred, a doctor may decide to perform an unscheduled Caesarean section to reduce the risk to the mother or baby.
 Reasons for caesarean delivery include:

 - if the baby goes into distress during labour and needs to be delivered quickly

-- if the mother’s health deteriorates during labour (for example, skyrocketing blood pressure, exhaustion, pre-eclampsia or eclampsia or other reasons)
+- if the mother’s health deteriorates during labour (for example, elevated blood pressure, exhaustion, pre-eclampsia or eclampsia or other reasons)

 - very rare but extremely serious problems like cord prolapse (where the umbilical cord is pinched and oxygen to the baby cut off) or uterine rupture